Travel, experience, conserve with

 There are 14 different species of lemur that can be found here, and our daytime visit to Isalo should provide good opportunities to observe ring-tailed, Verreaux's sifaka and red-fronted brown lemur.
 There are also some intriguing endemic bird species including Madagascar partridge, Benson's rock thrush and grey-headed lovebird.

-12. Day 14: Visit Zombitse & transfer to Ifaty
+10. Day 12: Visit Zombitse & transfer to Ifaty

 This morning we have a guided visit to Zombitse National Park which provides us with another opportunity to view those species adapted to the drier habitats on the island of Madagascar.
 Some of the species that we may encounter include Verreaux's sifaka, Coquerel's and giant couas, blue and rufous vangas, Madagascar buttonquail and Madagascar hoopoe.
+We also some to find two species found only in this forest, the Zombitse sportive lemur and Appert’s tetraka and localised Standing’s day gecko.

 Afterwards, we continue to Ifaty stopping at the Toliara Arboretum for an hour or two to watch some wildlife.
 Among the charismatic animals to be seen at the arboretum are green-capped coua, Sakalava weaver, Madagascar nightjar, spiny-backed chameleon and the charming grey-brown mouse lemur.
-We arrive at our accommodation by late afternoon allowing for some time to relax before dinner in the evening.
+We arrive at our accommodation by late afternoon, allowing for some time to relax before dinner in the evening.

-14. Day 16: Return to Antananarivo & departure
+12. Day 14: Return to Antananarivo & departure

-This morning we transfer to the airport at Toliara to catch a domestic flight back to Antananarivo where we are transferred to our hotel and have the use of day rooms.
-Later in the evening, we transfer to the international airport to check-in for our return flights to the UK.
+This morning, we have time for some final birdwatching or time to relax at the beach, before we transfer to the airport at Toliara to catch a domestic flight back to Antananarivo where we are transferred to our hotel and have the use of day rooms or take a city tour of the capital if of interest.

-15. Day 17: Depart Antananarivo & arrive UK
+14. Day 16: Depart Antananarivo & arrive UK

 Key info

-• Duration and price including flights from/to UK: 17 days from £7,995 pp
+• Duration and price including flights from/to UK: 16 days from £9,995 pp

-• Duration and price excluding international flights: 15 days from £6,995 pp
+• Duration and price excluding international flights: 14 days from £8,995 pp

 • Trip type: